leftfield-geospatial/leftfield.online/site/index.rst

         * Applied research and method design.
         * Documentation and publication.

-        Collaborative in nature, and aligned with scientific best practice, Leftfield supports the open source model - using it where appropriate.
+        Collaborative in nature, and aligned with scientific best practice, Leftfield supports the open source model.
 Through it's work, Leftfield aims to contribute toward a sane and vibrant living planet.
 Please get :doc:`in touch <contact>` if you would like to find out more.

 .. grid:: 1 3 3 3
     :gutter: 2